njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_BILL_FIRST_AUTHORIZER.md

 diff before after
 ```

-You should be able to see that PAYER's NET and CPU usage raised, but USER's NET and CPU usage is the same.
+You should be able to see that PAYER's NET and CPU usage accumulated, while USER's NET and CPU usage still the same.